 - 756 fishing hooks

 The passengers include: 29 “Masters” (men of property) and “free” persons; 63 indentured white servants; and 1 black slave.
-One of the servant girls, Affra Harleston, married the first mate of the Carolina, John Coming, upon their arrival.
+One of the servant girls, Affra Harleston, married the first mate of the Carolina, John Coming.

 Pres.
 Lincoln notified Governor Francis Pickens and Gen.P.G.T.
 Beauregard that he had sent a naval expedition to resupply Fort Sumter, including 200 reinforcements.
 Pres.
 Jefferson Davis ordered Beauregard to prevent those provisions from being delivered.